freesemt/molass-tutorial/chapters/00/prepare.md

 ## Local Settings

 Those data sets you have downloaded will be referenced in the tutorial.
-You are supposed to unzip them and set the unzipped folder locations in a python script named "local_settings.py" in one of the upper folders relative to the notebook you run.
+You are supposed to unzip them and set the unzipped folder locations in a python script named "local_settings.py" placed in one of the upper folders relative to the notebook you run.
 Copy and modify the code block below to fit to your environment, and save to anywhere like '../../local_settings.py'.

 ```python
 LocalSettings = dict(